 Long before he joined the RFM team, his live Black Dog Radio show lived an independent life on Saturday mornings, with a dedicated band of listeners and two co-presenters in the shape of black labradors Bob and Mia.

-Now, the Black Dog Radio show comes through RFM, Andy also presents The Late Shift alongside his son Don - it's a monthly mix of rock, punk, folk, world and more as part of our Monday night rotation - and he does the 6 O'Clock Live slot frequently too.
+Now, the Black Dog Radio show comes through RFM and Andy also presents The Late Shift alongside his son Don - it's a monthly mix of indie, rock, punk, folk and more.

 Andy is one of the most laid-back radio presenters in the world.
 And we say this with conviction.